atulgupta01/EVA_Group_Assignment/P2S9/README.md

           batch_dones.append(np.array(done, copy=False))
         return np.array(batch_states), np.array(batch_next_states), np.array(batch_actions), np.array(batch_rewards).reshape(-1, 1), np.array(batch_dones).reshape(-1, 1)

 Object of this class will be used to store the experiences of the agent while acting in the environment.
-It stores each experience as a tuple **<state, next_state, action, reward,done>**.
+It stores each experience as a tuple **<state, next_state, action, reward, done>**.
 Its size will be specified as **max_size** at the time of its instance creation.

 To utilize this class following methods are defined.